BhavikaChauhan/vscode-github-integration/README.md

 5. Test the Integration
 Make a change to README.md:

-## Purpose
+6. Verify and Share the Repository
+Go to your GitHub repository to confirm the changes.
+Share the repository link with others to showcase your work.

+#Purpose
 This project demonstrates how to integrate GitHub with VS Code.

 In VS Code:
 Go to the Source Control tab.
 Stage the changes, commit them, and push to GitHub.

-6. Verify and Share the Repository
-Go to your GitHub repository to confirm the changes.
-Share the repository link with others to showcase your work.

-Project Demo
-Include screenshots or GIFs demonstrating:

 Initializing a Git repository.
 Linking the repository to GitHub.